 How Much Protein Do I Need In A Day?

-The Recommended Dietary Allowance (RDA) for most people is 0.8 grams of protein per kilogram of body weight .
-So if you weigh 150 pounds, this translates to about 55 grams of protein a day.
+The general Recommended Dietary Allowance (RDA) is 0.8 grams per kilogram of body weight .
+For example, a 150-pound person would need about 55 grams daily.

 You can also check our article about the calorie count in protein powder.